lidofinance/docs/docs/guides/steth-integration-guide.md

 Beacon chain validators risk staking penalties, with up to 100% of staked funds at risk if validators fail.
 To minimise this risk, Lido stakes across multiple professional and reputable node operators with heterogeneous setups, with additional mitigation in the form of self-coverage.
 4. stETH price risk.
 Users risk an exchange price of stETH which is lower than inherent value due to withdrawal restrictions on Lido, making arbitrage and risk-free market-making impossible.
 The Lido DAO is driven to mitigate above risks and eliminate them entirely to the extent possible.
 Despite this, they may still exist and, as such, it is our duty to communicate them.
-5. DAO key management risk.
-On early stages of Lido, slightly more than 600k ether became held across multiple accounts backed by a multi-signature threshold scheme to minimize custody risk.
-If signatories across a certain threshold lose their key shares, get hacked or go rogue, Lido risks these funds (<13% of total stake as of October 2022) becoming locked.